Dreading a conversation with your landlord? Try the 4 steps of collaborative conversations. (Updated August 27, 2020)

 - Be clear and specific with what you need to say.

-- Ensure that the landlord knows that you are trying everything you can to make your rent.
+- Ensure that the landlord knows that you will do everything you can to repay your rent according to the repayment plan.

 - Work TOGETHER to think of options.